danmcelroy/VoSeq/doc/source/index.rst

 * A MySQL server 5.0 or higher (see http://www.mysql.com)
 * GD library

-These instructions assume that your are using Linux and Apache, and have installed `LAMP <http://en.wikipedia.org/wiki/LAMP>`_ (Linux, Apache, MySQL and PHP on your computer).
+.. note:: These instructions assume that your are using Linux and Apache, and have installed `LAMP <http://en.wikipedia.org/wiki/LAMP>`_ (Linux, Apache, MySQL and PHP on your computer).

 #.
 Compile PHP with support for the graphics library GD.
 More info `here <http://www.php.net/manual/en/image.installation.php>`_.
 #.
 Download VoSeq: `Download from github <https://github.com/carlosp420/VoSeq/tags>`_.